 Online harassment — whether it be cyberbullying, cyberstalking or a combination of the two — can have serious and ongoing emotional, physical and legal ramifications.
-Victims may find themselves living in a constant state of fear, suffering from increased anxiety and feeling unsafe.
+Victims of cybercrime may find themselves living in a constant state of fear, suffering from increased anxiety and feeling unsafe.
 The good news: there are steps victims can take to heal feelings caused by online harassment.
 Two experts explain to Parentology how parents can help teens “reclaim their power” after cyber abuse.

 The Law is on Your Side